Baby Don't Cry (INXS song)

 "Baby Don't Cry" is the second single released from Australian rock band INXS's eighth studio album, Welcome to Wherever You Are (1992).
-It was written by Andrew Farriss, who has said it was written about his daughter Grace and how he missed her whilst touring.
-The single was released only in Europe and Australia.
+It was written by Andrew Farriss and Michael Hutchence about Farriss's daughter, Grace.
+The single was released only in Europe and Australia by East West Records.

 Incorporating the 60-piece Australian Concert Orchestra, the song reached number 20 in the United Kingdom, number 30 in Australia and Belgium, number 34 in New Zealand, and number 46 in the Netherlands.
+In 1993, the song's engineer, Niven Garland, was nominated for Engineer of the Year at the 1993 ARIA Music Award for his work on "Baby Don't Cry", "Heaven Sent", and "Taste It".

+Background

+The song was written by Andrew Farriss and Michael Hutchence about Farriss's daughter, Grace.
+Farriss said in a December 2001 interview with Debbie Kruger for the Australasian Performing Right Association:

+On the following album, Welcome to Wherever You Are, I just had the birth of my first daughter, Grace, and I was very much realising that life had changed for me dramatically because I became a parent and I’d just gone that next step in my life.
+I was writing lyrics like "Baby Don't Cry" and "Beautiful Girl’ and lyrics just about how wonderful it is to have something else in your life besides yourself to worry about and think about.
+So I began to have some interesting conversations with Michael, where he was still interested in writing fairly dark introspective lyrics, and I was trying to write very positive happy songs at a point in my life.

+Accolades

-In 1993, the song's engineer, Niven Garland, was nomination for Engineer of the Year at the 1993 ARIA Music Award for his work on "Baby Don't Cry", "Heaven Sent", and "Taste It".
+In 1993, the song's engineer, Niven Garland, was nominated for Engineer of the Year at the 1993 ARIA Music Award for his work on "Baby Don't Cry", "Heaven Sent", and "Taste It".